Poncé Gaudissard: Release and Villeneuve-lès-Avignon incident

-The deaths of Sabine and Laurent are classified as parricide, followed by suicide.
+The deaths of Sabine and Laurent were classified as parricide, followed by suicide.
 According to the findings, Sabine had knocked her father unconscious and then mutilated him, before setting fire to the house with a candlestick and then committing suicide by hanging herself from an electric cable in the house.
 Gaudissard was not suspected.
 Although he had a criminal record as a rapist, Gaudissard was not registered as a murderer.
 After these findings, the seals and evidence of the crime were destroyed.
 In March 2003, Gaudissard learned at work that Audrey d'Amato had just discovered his criminal record.
 He realised that he was on the brink of dismissal if Audrey were to reveal it to her employer, or if any of the bus company's employees were to find out.
 On top of this, Gaudissard was forced to pay compensation to his 1994 victim, but was unable to repay her.
 The fact that he was about to be made redundant made him realise that he would no longer be able to pay the compensation.